OSVTAC/project-recommendations/index.md

 * In addition to an audio component and touchscreen, the voting system should support accessible features including, but not limited to: sip and puff input, a keyboard for write-in votes, voice activation, synchronized audio and video, joystick input, Tecla switch, and tactile buttons.
-These two letters [add link] from Mr. Fred Nisen (Supervising Attorney for Voting Rights, Disability Rights California) provide more detail.
+These [two letters][disability-rights-ca-letters] from Mr. Fred Nisen (Supervising Attorney for Voting Rights, Disability Rights California) provide more detail.

 ### 5.4.2.
 Other